jonesbp/jonesbp.github.io/_posts/2015/2015-05-03-weekly-reading.md

 title: "Weekly Reading: May 3, 2015"
 excerpt: "Books and essays I read this week include non-linear biography, drones, and hitmen."
 type: reading_list
+books:
+  - id: stephenson-some-remarks
+    note: >
+      I wanted to re-read [Mother Earth Mother Board](http://archive.wired.com/wired/archive/4.12/ffglass_pr.html), so I grabbed this from the library.
+There’s other worthwhile stuff here: a foreword written for David Foster Wallace’s _Everything and More_ that is a sort of DFW origin story based in the culture of Midwestern college towns and a lecture at Gresham College about genre and literature, in particular.
+My favorite parts of Stephenson’s fiction tend to be his deep digressions into the systems and tools being used or created by his characters.
+He tends to manage to give these sections real significance for the narrative or setting of the work in a way that a lot of name- and tech-spec-dropping speculative fiction does not.
+  - id: wilson-ms-marvel-2
+    note: >
+      The family dynamics of the first collected volume of this book won me over, and they’re unfortunately not much in evidence in this arc.
+However, it’s still a lot of fun, and even though it’s more focused on typical super-hero-y action, the setting and thematic trappings of that action keep the same sense of humor and unique, light tone.
 ---

 ### Links